Stages, types and grades

 Stage 3 means the cancer has spread from the cervix into the structures around it or into the lymph nodes in the pelvis or abdomen.
 Treatment is usually a combination of chemotherapy and radiotherapy (chemoradiotherapy).

 Stage 4 means the cancer has spread to the bladder or back passage (rectum) or further away.
-The main treatments are chemotherapy with a targeted cancer drug, surgery, radiotherapy or symptom control.
+Treatments might include chemoradiotherapy, surgery, radiotherapy, chemotherapy, a targeted cancer drug and an immunotherapy drug.

 Small cell cancer of the cervix

 Small cell cancer of the cervix is a rare type of cervical cancer.
 It is a type of neuroendocrine cancer.
-Treatment is with surgery, chemotherapy and radiotherapy.
+Treatment is with surgery, chemotherapy and radiotherapy or chemoradiotherapy.